sagargp/automover/README.md

       --script [SCRIPT]     Write a bash script
       --verbose             Verbose output

+---

 **Examples:**

     $ automover --script move.sh
     $ sh mover.sh
 ---
     $ find . -iname "Arrested Development*.avi" -not -iname "*sample*" | \
     automover --script move.sh --forcetitle ArrestedDevelopment --read
     $ sh mover.sh

 **Make sure to check mover.sh for errors before running it!**

-Future plans:
+---

+**Future plans:**

-* Also output an 'undo' script that unmoves the object.
+* Output an 'undo' script that unmoves the object.
-* Check that we're not overwriting any destination files, if so, utter a warning and back it up.
+* Check that we're not overwriting any destination files, and if so, utter a warning and back it up.
-* ~~Handle formats like modern.family.302.hdtv.xvid-lol.avi~~ DONE!
+* ~~Handle formats like modern.family.302.hdtv.xvid-lol.avi~~ Done!